jerivl/notes/README.md

 # [notes.jerivl.com](http://notes.jerivl.com)

-This repository contains the codebase for publicly hosting my personal notes.
+This repository contains the codebase for the publicly hosted portion of my personal notes.

 Direct any comments/suggestions/corrections to the content of the site to an appropriate Issue/PR to my [ ZettelKasten notes repository ](https://github.com/jerivl/zk) which is pulled as a submodule to the repo.